alexkolo/ai_action_summit_hackathon_2025/backend/readme.md

 ## Overview

-This project provides an API endpoint that accepts a user social_security_number and processes the associated documents through a multi-step workflow:
+This project provides an API endpoint that accepts a user num_social_sec and processes the associated documents through a multi-step workflow:

-1. **User 'social security number' Input**: The API receives a user social_security_number.
+1. **User 'social security number' Input**: The API receives a user num_social_sec.
 2. **Database Query**: It fetches document links related to the user from a PostgreSQL database.
 3. **Document Retrieval**: The service retrieves the actual documents from an object store (e.g., S3, MinIO) using the obtained links.
 4. **LLM Processing Stage 1**: All document content is combined with a custom prompt and sent to a Mistral LLM to generate a **COMPREHENSIVE SUMMARY**.